8fold/site-joshbruce.com/content-root/public/essays-and-editorials/finances/the-universal-portfolio/content.md

 3. Interest rates are in terms of APY and indicate excess money given to you.
 4. Has a resell value that fluctuates.
 5. When you sell the thing, it becomes a short-term asset.
+6. Tend to favor inflationary and contraction environments.

 In the United States, the asset type with the highest negative correlation historically to corporate equities is:

-1. Long-term US treasuries: A loan to a government with a maturity date of around 30 years.
+1. Long-term US treasuries: A loan to a government with a maturity date of around 20 or more years.

 Primary things causing this layer to grow and shrink: